eclipse-archived/ceylon-lang.org/documentation/1.0/tour/language-module.md

 <!-- try: -->
 <!-- check:none:decl from ceylon.language -->
-    doc "The abstract supertype of all types representing definite values."
+    "The abstract supertype of all types representing definite values..."
     see (IdentifiableObject)
     shared abstract class Object()
             extends Void() {

-        doc "Determine if two values are equal..." shared formal Boolean equals(Object that);
+        "Determine if two values are equal..."
+        shared formal Boolean equals(Object that);

-        doc "The hash value of the value..." shared formal Integer hash;
+        "The hash value of the value..."
+        shared formal Integer hash;

-        doc "A developer-friendly string representing the
+        "A developer-friendly string representing the
          instance..."
         shared default String string {
             return className(this) + "@" + hash.string;
         }